 - · Making a Call

-- · Adjusting the Call Volume
+- Adjusting the Call Volume

-- · Answering a Call
+- Answering a Call

-- · Call Log
+- Call Records

-- · Silent Mode
+- Silent Mode

-- · Selecting Functions and Options
+- Selecting Functions and Options

-This section allows you to make or answer a call.
+This section describes how to make or answer a call.
 It also includes the features and functionality associated with making or answering a call.